 Stone Age in Europe

-The first modern humans, the Cro-Magnons, probably walked into Northern Europe from Central Asia around 45,000 years ago.
+September 2016 - The first modern humans, the Cro-Magnons, probably walked into Northern Europe from Central Asia around 45,000 years ago.
+Some followed the fish along the Mediterranean coastline to Greece, then Italy, then southern France and Spain.
+Others followed fish northward along the Danube and Volga rivers into northern Europe and the Baltic.
 When these hunter-gatherers arrived, they found another type of human, the Neanderthals, already living in Europe.

-Neanderthals and modern humans lived together in Europe for fifteen thousand years, and probably had children together, but by 30,000 BC the last Neanderthals were pushed into southern Spain.
-Soon after that the Neanderthals were extinct, and only modern humans were left (though maybe with some Neanderthal genes).
+Neanderthals and modern humans lived together in Europe for fifteen thousand years, and had children together.
+Modern Europeans get their thick hair and their redheads from their Neanderthal ancestors.
+But by 30,000 BC something pushed the last pure Neanderthals into southern Spain - was it humans? or did it get too cold for the Neanderthals? a small population leading to not enough genetic diversity? or a combination?
+Soon after that the pure Neanderthals were extinct, and only modern humans were left (with their Neanderthal genes).

-By around 5000 BC, people in Central Europe learned how to farm from West Asians, and how to herd domesticated cattle and sheep and pigs.
-New polished stone axes allowed people to cut down trees and clear land for their farms.
+Around 4500 BC, many West Asian farmers moved into Europe, bringing farming with them, as well as domesticated cattle and sheep and pigs.
+These West Asian people also had evolved to digest wheat better, and they brought that gene with them to Europe.
+They also brought lighter skin to compensate for eating less Vitamin D. New polished stone axes allowed people to cut down trees and clear land for their farms.
 As people started to farm, they also began to make pottery.
 It took a long time for farming and cattle-raising and pottery to reach all the way north to Britain and Scandinavia - about 3000 years - so a lot of people were still hunting and gathering too.
 As people started to farm, they could support more people, and there started to be a lot more people living in Europe, but still not nearly as many as in West Asia or North Africa.

 Learn by doing: Find Europe on a globe.
 How do you get there from Central Asia?
 From Africa?